StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/unsupervised-learning-berkeley.md

 **WaveNet**: We actually read the paper, but dillated causal convolutions + tanh\*sigmoid activation+ residual connections.
 It's interesting that it generalizes to images, but it *needs* the pixel coordinates as metadata to work.

 ## Flow models
-En una dimension, mappear distribuciones arbitrarias a otras mas conocidas usando una funcion aprendida, que maximice log likelihood y sea inversible.
-E.g., tomo una distribucion cualquiera, le tomo la CDF y la mappeo a la CDF de una gaussiana.
+In one dimension, map arbitrary distributions to some better-known ones using a learned function, that maximizes log likelihood and is invertible.
+E.g., I take an arbitrary distribution, take its CDF and map it into a Gaussian's CDF.

 ### autoregressive flow vs inverse autoregressive flow
 Autoregressive flow: train fast, sample slow (linearly on pixel quantity).
 Inverse: train slow (depends on sampled pixels), but sample very fast (just sample N variables from your prior and then run the f(z...) autoregressively.